-Technological Contribution: A more stable development environment is beginning to evolve within browsers.
-It lets us deploy less fragile, less standards-chasing code within Web browsers.
+Technological Contribution: A more stable development environment is beginning to evolve within browsers: Web Assembly.
+It lets us deploy less fragile, standards-chasing code within Web browsers.
 It also gives us access to the GPU supercomputer that’s inside almost every computer deployed in the last decade—including mobile phones!

 Development Strength: We are building the Pool infrastructure with this technology, and our development pipeline allows us to compile to WebAsm for Web deployment—or, for a smooth transistion to even more power and access flexibility, compile the same source code for native deployment on various platforms.

 (Research work in progress; it may not run on all platforms)

 Risk Atlas, 2014:

 Re/insurance C-Suite Risk Analytics/Overview

 Support for an Overlooked Audience: Allows C-Suite insurance executives to browse portfolios on a 4k Ultra-High-Definition touch screen, diced by geography, business division, or any other relevant data-cube dimension.
 Executives can simultaneously see up to a thousand half-inch glyphs that graphically illustrate strategic business issues, e.g., risk concentration/balance, or premium vs. expenses vs. expected loss.